A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: Numerical examples

 \item {\it Test 3.} We test the case of two circular inclusions.
 In this case, the function $c_{\rm comp}$ is a step function with high gap at the boundary of the inclusions.
 The function $c_{\rm true}$ is given by

-The numerical results for this case is displayed in Figure \ref{fig 3}.
+The numerical results for this case {are} displayed in Figure \ref{fig 3}.
 One can observe in Figure \ref{3b} that the circular shape and can be successfully detected at the first step.
 The true maximal value of the function $c_{\rm true}$ at the lower inclusion is 8 and the reconstructed one is 8.90.
-The relative error is 11.25\%.
 The true maximal value of the function $c_{\rm true}$ at the upper inclusion is 5 and the reconstructed one is 5.24.
-The relative error is 4.80\%.
 Figure \ref{3e} shows the stability of our method.

 \item {\it Test 4.} We test the case when the function $c_{\rm true}$ is allowed to be negative.
 In this case, the function $c_{\rm comp}$ is the letter $X$ with a half is positive and another half is negative.
 The function $c_{\rm true}$ is given by